4 nights dinner, bed & breakfast

 Journey on the Tanfield Railway

-After a collection from home we make our way to the hotel to a welcome tea/coffee while the hotel staff take your luggage to the rooms and we settle in before dinner.
+After being collected from home, we make our way to our hotel for a welcome tea/coffee while the hotel staff take your luggage to the rooms and we settle in before dinner.

 Beamish Open-air museum

 Today, we visit the Living Museum of the North, the Beamish Museum.
 This famous open-air museum, set within 300 acres of beautiful County Durham countryside, tells the story of life in North East England during the 1820s, 1900s and 1940s.
 We experience town life as it would have been in the 1940s during World War II, visit a 1940's farm, pop into the Colliery and Pit Village in the early 1900s and take unlimited free rides on the Beamish tram.

 After breakfast, we make our way to the South Tynedale railway, one of England's highest narrow-gauge railways.
 We start our journey in Alston, where there has been a station since 1850.
 The original two-storey station building now houses the shop and ticket office whilst the single storey 1905 extension houses the new cafe and toilets.
 The former goods shed is now home to The Hub, a museum featuring the history of Alston and local transport, which is not part of the South Tynedale Railway's activities.
 We board the train and start our spectacular return journey through the North Pennines, an Area of Outstanding Natural Beauty, past the original terminus at Gilderdale, on through Kirkhaugh and Lintley to the village of Slaggyford, and then back to Alston.